Karleener/FreeDcpPlayer/README.md

 - Choose 5.1 output if available.
 - Clic on "Run FreeDcpPlayer"

-This version has been tested with a Geforce 1060.
+This version has been tested sucessfully with a Geforce 1060, 1070, 2080.

+The program won't work on Maxwell architecture or older (GTX 9xx series)

 If you disable "Full resolution" , image is screened with a 100% scale (One screen pixel = one image pixel).